 Creative writing focuses on harnessing your imagination to manipulate the experience of diverse readers of poetry, fiction, drama, screenplays, imaginative essays, and similar works.

-For this curricular track, you’ll take WRI 25 (Intro to Creative Writing) andWRI 90 (Intersections) to get into the special topics courseWRI 125 (Topics in Creative Writing).
-In addition, once you've taken WRI 125, WRI 150 (Seminar in Creative Writing) becomes available.
+For this curricular track, you’ll take WRI 25 (Introduction to Creative Writing) and WRI 90 (Intersections of Creative and Professional Writing).
+Then, sign up for a course in the WRI 125 set of courses, whcih include courses in more speccific reative genres like poetry (WRI 125A), fiction (WRI 125B), Creative Non-fiction (WRI 125C), or drama (WRI 125D)..
+In addition, once you've taken a topics course in the WRI 125-series, WRI 150 (Seminar in Creative Writing) becomes a good pinnacle course to creatively delve into more interdisciplinary or specific areas of creative writing.
 Note that you can repeat WRI 125 for upper-division credit as topics change.
 Similar to the Professional Writing track, WRI 25 and WRI 90 can be taken simultaneously or in any sequence.

 If you are a transfer student or are coming later to the writing minor, a broad-based style study option is encouraged.